Saalatiel/-Superstore-Sales-Analysis-SQL/README.md

 * **Advanced:** `WITH (CTEs)` and Window Functions like `LAG()` and `RANK()`.

 ---
 *Open to feedback!
-Feel free to reach out if you have questions about the logic used in the queries.*
+Feel free to reach out if you have questions about the logic used in the queries.*uestions about the logic used in the queries.*